dCraigJones/snippets/pumpHQ.md

 ![](img/pumpHQ-input.jpg)

-The script with rotate the pump curve about the axis intercept (if needed) and round to the nearest user-defined interval.
+The script rotates the pump curve about the axis intercept (if needed) and rounds to the nearest user-defined interval.